adambraimbridge/annotations-rw-neo4j/README.md

 # Annotations Reader/Writer for Neo4j (annotations-rw-neo4j)
 [![Circle CI](https://circleci.com/gh/Financial-Times/annotations-rw-neo4j.svg?style=shield)](https://circleci.com/gh/Financial-Times/annotations-rw-neo4j)[![Go Report Card](https://goreportcard.com/badge/github.com/Financial-Times/annotations-rw-neo4j)](https://goreportcard.com/report/github.com/Financial-Times/annotations-rw-neo4j) [![Coverage Status](https://coveralls.io/repos/github/Financial-Times/annotations-rw-neo4j/badge.svg)](https://coveralls.io/github/Financial-Times/annotations-rw-neo4j)

+__A service and an API for reading/writing annotations into Neo4j.
+If the consumer is enabled: the messages are consumed from the queue, they get written into Neo4j, and finally, if the producer is also enabled, they got forwarded into the next (PostAnnotations) queue.
-__An API for reading/writing annotations into Neo4j.
-Expects the annotations json supplied to be in the format that comes out of the annotations consumer.__
+The above flow can be initiated by the PUT endpoint as well.
+In this case, the service expects the annotations json to be supplied in the format that comes out of the annotations consumer.__

 ## Build & deployment etc:
 *TODO*